 Not every patient is a suitable candidate for RPM.
 Clinicians typically identify eligible patients based on diagnosis, risk level, and technological capability.
 Patients with chronic conditions, recent hospital discharge, or limited mobility are often prioritised.
 Once identified, patients provide informed consent and are enrolled in the program.

-Step 2: Device setup and education
+Step 2: Device setup and patient education

 Step 3: Data transmission and monitoring